codebyvivoo9595/Myintro/README.md

 ### Skills & Competencies

-- **Problem-Solving**: Strong problem-solving skills and ability to optimize code for performance.
+- **Problem-Solving**: Strong ability to break down complex problems and find optimized solutions.
-- **Team Collaboration**: Experience working in agile teams using tools like Jira, Git, and Slack.
+- **Collaboration**: Experienced in working with agile teams using tools like Jira, Git, and Slack.
-- **Cloud & DevOps**: Familiar with cloud services such as AWS, CI/CD pipelines, and Docker.
+- **Cloud & DevOps**: Familiar with AWS, CI/CD, Docker, and related tools.

 ---

 ### Availability

-I’m open to **freelance work**, **collaborations**, and **full-time positions**.
-If you think my skills can add value to your team or project, don’t hesitate to contact me!
+I’m open to **freelance work**, **collaborations**, and **full-time opportunities**.
+If you think my skills can add value to your team or project, feel free to reach out!

 ---